Build your own Digital Office

 Benchmarking the digital capability of small businesses

-The Lloyds Bank Business Digital Index 2021 uses survey data to identify and measure how small businesses in the UK think about, and are putting in to practice, the adoption of tech within their business.
+The Lloyds Bank Business Digital Index 2021 (latest Report) uses survey data to identify and measure how small businesses in the UK think about, and are putting in to practice, the adoption of tech within their business.

 The index focuses on businesses with an annual turnover up to £25 million and fewer than 250 employees.